-Travel sins?
+Traveling sins?
 What the hell is this?
 I'll explain: The good news is that Japan is a safe country.
-It is also a remarkable culture - a delight for any traveler.
-This does not mean that all trips are easy.
+It's also a remarkable culture – a delight for any traveller.
+This does not mean that all travel is easy.

-After all, some visitors from Japan make mistakes that make their trip less fun, leave residents with a bad impression or take them to prison.
-Make sure to avoid these 7 travel sins on your next visit to Japan.
+After all, some visitors to Japan make mistakes that make their trip less fun, leave the locals with a bad impression, or land them in prison.
+Be sure to avoid these 7 travel sins on your next visit to Japan.

 First of all, let's take something into consideration: Japan is not an English-speaking country since most of its inhabitants cannot speak English.
 If people are kind enough to speak English with you – speak slowly.

-First, at least consider learning something Japanese.
+First, consider at least learning some Japanese.
 Don't be selfish to think that others should know your language in their country.

-Occasionally, you can get lucky and meet people who speak English, just like you do - but generally, you need to speak carefully.
-However, make sure you learn their language.
+Occasionally, you might get lucky and find people who speak English, just like you do – but generally, you need to speak carefully.
+However, make a point of learning their language.

 The Japanese have a completely different set of social norms and manners.
 In fact, all countries do.

-As well as what is socially acceptable in a country can be completely taboo in Japan.
-Likewise, what is rude in your country can be perfectly acceptable in Japan.
+As well as what is socially acceptable in one country can be completely taboo in Japan.
+Likewise, what is rude in your country may be perfectly acceptable in Japan.

 This is where patience and common sense help the traveler.
 Ask for suggestions.
-If you are on a crowded train and people keep pushing into the car - this is normal.
-Different standards and manners are challenging - and therefore, it is best to be ready to face that challenge.
+If you're on a crowded train and people keep pushing into the car – that's normal.
+Different norms and ways are a challenge – and therefore it is better to be ready to face that challenge.

-Visitors from Japan say the word gaijin (foreign) often since the gaijin is a small minority in Japan.
+Visitors to Japan say the word gaijin (foreigner) often since the gaijin is a small minority in Japan.

-Whether you are the only foreigner in a restaurant or a train - you may feel that you really stand out, however, the opposite applies.
+If you are the only foreigner in a restaurant or on a train – you may feel that you really stand out, however the opposite applies.

-After all, there are many foreigners who live in Japan.
+After all, there are many foreigners living in Japan.
 Most Japanese have lived abroad or traveled extensively.

-In other words, the locals are not interested in you simply because you are a gaijin.
-In general, it is better to forget everything about your race / nationality and have fun.
+In other words, the locals aren't interested in you simply because you're a gaijin.
+In general, it's best to forget all about your race/nationality and have fun.

-We all leave our comfort zone on vacation.
-After all, it's your vacation - you've worked hard for it.
+We all step out of our comfort zone on vacation.
+After all, it's your vacation – you've worked hard for it.

-Enjoy it, but police yourself: If you take your clothes off and go swimming in fountains in your country - Japan is probably not the place to start.
+Enjoy, but police yourself: If you take off your clothes and go swimming in springs in your country – Japan is probably not the place to start.
 Japan is a conservative country with conservative laws:

 - Yes, Japan has the death penalty;

-- Yes, the police can keep you in prison for 23 days without charge, without bail and without a proper legal representative;
+- Yes, the police can keep you in prison for 23 days without charge, without bail and without an adequate legal representative;

 - Yes, more than 95% of people confess their crimes in those 23 days;